-But there are several ways to get Google to speed up the indexing process and show your site in SERPs (search engine results pages) immediately.
+I know how frustrating it can be waiting for Google to index your content and show it in organic search results.
+The good news is that there are several proven ways to speed up the indexing process and get your site showing in SERPs (search engine results pages) much faster.

-In this article, we’ll show you proven ways to get Google to index your website right away.
+In this article, I’ll help you answer the question, “Is Google indexing my site?” and show you exactly how to get your website indexed more quickly.
 But first, let’s break down the basics of Google indexing.

 First, Google finds new web pages through a process called crawling.
 It’s how Google discovers new content on your website by following different hyperlinks, which include inbound and outbound links.